AerisG222/NExifTool/README.md

 #NExifTool

-A .Net library to wrap the functionality of DCRaw.
+A .Net library to wrap the functionality of ExifTool.

 ## Motivation
 To create a simple wrapper around this excellent program to allow